 Bang Bao village along a pier is the southern end of Koh Chang.
 All the boats for diving, snorkeling and fishing leave from this pier in the morning.
 Along the pier there are some guesthouses and homestay, fish restaurants or some great foreign food, and lots of shops.
 These are traditional Thai stilt houses overlooking Bang bao bay, they are quite charming.
 In the evening Bang Bao is very quiet, making it a nice place to stay if you look for a simple Thai lifestyle.
-BB divers offers an old Thai house for rent which is simple but very cozy and a great place to stay with a family or group of friends, BB Stilt house.
+In Bang Bao you will also find our cozy guest house Cliff Cottage with sea view rooms and restaurant with stunning views.

 Klong Kloi Beach (also called Bang Bao Beach) is situated 3 km past Bang Bao.
 This is a nice and quiet beach which has recently seen some hostels on site.
 You will also find some restaurants, massage and a few more mid priced hotels.
 This is a great place when you are looking for the quiet beach life.